Posted On: January 12, 2012 by Zneimer & Zneimer, P.C.

 Texting While Driving Increase

 In this day and age, everyone has a cell phone, from children to senior citizens.
 They certainly are a convenience since you can use them to listen to music, text, surf the internet, check your email, take photos, play games, and the list goes on and on.
 What is alarming however, is that today more and more people are driving while texting.
 Texting while driving has gone up 50% last year despite many states rushing to ban it.
 The National Highway Traffic Safety Administration measures this by staking out certain stoplights and intersections and counting the people using cell phones and other hand held devices.
 As it turns out, at any given moment, approximately 1% of people are manipulating their cell phone while driving.
 While that number may seem low, it is basically saying that 1 out of 100 cars that drive by you today may hit you because they were busy texting.
 Cell phones have certainly added to the number of distractions drivers already have while behind the wheel.
-A distracted driver is a big problem since they may be more likely to cause an accident.
-Chicago injury attorneys Zneimer and Zneimer handle distraction related auto accidents on a regular basis.
+A distracted driver is a big problem since they may be more likely to auto accidents on a regular basis.
 It’s estimated that in 2010, 3,092 deaths in crashes were caused by distractions.